monimaj89/Project1/README.md

   ![About](assets/images/readme-img/about.PNG)

+* A scrollbar - In the 'About me' section, there is a [scrollbar](assets/images/readme-img/scrollbar.png) on smaller screens.
+The scrollbar has been tested on Chrome, Mozilla and Safari browsers and looks aesthetically pleasing on each of these browsers.
+However, it has come to my attention that someone may see the scrollbar like [this](assets/images/readme-img/scrollbar1.PNG).
+Unfortunately, I haven't been able to find out what's causing it.

 ## A carousel & quote section
 * Includes a Herman Melville's art quote with a background image.
 * A carousel gallery with 4 images which change automatically.